scriptPilot/app-framework/docs/project-folder-structure.md

 └── package.json                # Project information
 ```

-For backups to external or cloud drives, you should exclude the *node_modules* folder.
+For backups, you should exclude the *node_modules* folder.